apache/nuttx/configs/open1788/README.txt

     1. In this configuration, the SDRAM is not added to heap but is dedicated to supporting an LCD frame buffer at address 0xa0010000.

+    STATUS:
+    2017-11-20:  Basic graphics functionality appears to be functional, but is not fully tested.
+There is not yet any support for input devices.

+       Only keyboard and mouse input are supported by pdcurses.
+NuttX supports only USB HID keyboard and mouse.
+It would require a hub to use them simultaneously.
+In a handheld device with an ncurses-style UI, I don't think that a mouse (or even a touchscreen) makes sense.

+       For a handheld device, I think input would be via GPIO keypad, rather that a full keyboard, and I doubt that you would do any significant text data entry.
+I think that up-down-left-right arrows keys and an enter key is basically all you need for most interaction.

+       In NuttX naming that is called a discrete joystick djoystick.
+There is a well defined djoystick interface in include/nuttx/input/djoystick.h.
+       And I actually have a discrete joystick buttons on the Open1788 board so I think that is where I should start.

+       A discrete joystick driver was added to pdcurses configuration.
+It is not yet integrated with pdcurses, however.